 Referral to Executive Officers.
 If a Party makes an election under [Section 4.6(b)] to refer a matter to the Executive Officers, the JSC will submit in writing the respective positions of the Parties to their respective Executive Officers.
 Such Executive Officers will use good faith efforts, in compliance with this [Section 4.6(c)], to resolve promptly such matter, which good faith efforts will include at least one in-person meeting between such Executive Officers within Business Days after the JSCs submission of such matter to them.
-If the Executive Officers are unable to reach unanimous agreement on any such matter, the matter may be referred to dispute resolution in accordance with Article 17.
+If the Executive Officers are unable to reach unanimous agreement on any such matter, the matter may be referred to dispute resolution in accordance with [Article 17].

 Delegation to Executive Officers.
-To the extent permitted by applicable law, the Board may delegate to one or more executive officers of [[Organization A:Organization]] the power to grant Awards and exercise such other powers under the Plan as the Board may determine, provided that the Board shall fix the maximum number of Awards to be granted and the maximum number of shares issuable to any one Participant pursuant to Awards granted by such executive officers.
+To the extent permitted by applicable law, the Board may delegate to one or more executive officers of the power to grant Awards and exercise such other powers under the Plan as the Board may determine, provided that the Board shall fix the maximum number of Awards to be granted and the maximum number of shares issuable to any one Participant pursuant to Awards granted by such executive officers.

 Disputes; Resolution by Executive Officers.
 The Parties recognize that disputes as to certain matters may from time to time arise during the Term that relate to decisions to be made by the Parties herein or to the Parties’ respective rights and/or obligations hereunder.
 Subject to [Section 2.2.4] and [Section 14.5.2], any disputes, controversies or claims that may arise between the Parties out of or in relation to or in connection with this Agreement shall be promptly presented to the Alliance Managers for resolution.
 If the Alliance Managers are unable to resolve such dispute within Business Days after a matter has been presented to them, then upon the request of either Party by written notice, the Parties agree to meet and discuss in good faith a possible resolution thereof, which good faith efforts shall include at least one in-person meeting between the Executive Officers of each Party within Business Days after receipt by the other Party of such written notice.
 If any such matter, other than a matter within the final decision-making authority of Regeneron, is not resolved within Business Days following presentation to the Executive Officers, then either Party may invoke the provisions of [Section 14.5.2].